acestream/ace-network-docs/docs/get-started/ace-network-stack.md

 ## Stellar

-Well-known distributed ledger implementation used in Ace Network to store and transfer crypto-assets (reasons why Stellar fits Ace Stream's needs the best, and other technical details are available in [Network Architecture])
+Well-known distributed ledger implementation used in Ace Network to store and transfer crypto-assets (reasons why Stellar fits Ace Stream's needs the best, and other technical details are available in [Network Architecture][1])

 ## Tribler